darena67/rvtaxgroup/content/blog/how-to-choose-cannabis-accountant.md

 ---
 path: cannabis CPA
 date: 2021-01-28T21:27:17.878Z
-title: how to choose cannabis accountant
+title: Cannabis CPA
 description: How to choose a cannabis accountant?
 Click here for step by step instructions!
-thumbnail: ../assets/cpa.png
+thumbnail: ../assets/cannabis-accountant.jpg
 ---
 With so many accountants out there, how do you decide which one to choose?
 By following a couple of tips, you’ll be able to find your perfect fit.